AlexSzczygielski/python-labs-sem7/lab4/tasks.md

+# Lab 3 Text Processing
 # 1
 Write a script that removes from an input text (direct input or from a txt file) the following words: **się, i, oraz, nigdy, dlaczego**
 # 2
-Write a script that, in a given input, replaces the words **i, oraz, nigdy, dlaczego** with **oraz, i ,prawie, nigdy, czemu** respectivelly.
-Suggested structure: a dictionary
+Write a script that, in a given input, replaces the words **i, oraz, nigdy, dlaczego** with **oraz, i, prawie nigdy, czemu** respectively.
+Suggested structure: a dictionary.

 # Ad 1 - terminal output
 <pre>